 We regularly advise would-be rainmakers to cultivate new habits in order to become better marketers.
 Consciously making three marketing contacts a week is one of the most popular because it is a simple, easy-to-follow formula.
 Most of you will forget the details of an elaborate marketing plan a month after you read it – but making three marketing contacts a week is doable.
 As long as you invest the time in getting to know colleagues, other professionals and people in the community – on more than just a superficial level.
 Even when you’re marketing yourself, it’s important to spend time getting to know people not just for what they can do for you, but how you can help each other.
 When done right, this effort produces much more than 100 contacts at the end of a year – it adds up to a stronger social and business network – one that yields not only referrals but a richer sense of community connection, resources and support.

 So come out from behind that desk.
-If you need some simple ideas about legal marketing, read our latest book, How Good Attorneys Become Great Rainmakers.
-If you just haven’t been out there for awhile and need a nudge, think about this: building relationships may be the most important thing you do in 2012 for your business, your health — and your happiness.
+If you need some simple ideas about legal marketing, read our book, How Good Attorneys Become Great Rainmakers.
+If you just haven’t been out there for awhile and need a nudge, think about this: building relationships may be the most important thing you do in the new year for your business, your health — and your happiness.
 Who knew building your business could actually make you happier on so many levels?